Mac Miller Albums in Order

 How many albums does Maroon 5 have?

-American pop rock band Maroon 5 has released SEVEN studio albums, THREE live albums, TWO compilation albums, ONE remix album, SIX extended plays (EPs), THIRTY-SEVEN singles, SEVEN promotional singles, and THIRTY-EIGHT music videos.
+American pop rock band Maroon 5 has released SEVEN studio albums, THREE live albums, TWO compilation albums, ONE remix album, SIX extended plays (EPs), 36 singles, EIGHT promotional singles, and 43 music videos.

 List of Maroon 5 Albums in Order of Release Date